hydroper/as3parser/README.md

 ## Verifier

 ActionScript execution consists of parsing, verification, and evaluation.
-Verification can be performed ahead of time, as is already done by the existing initial compilers of the language (ASC 2 and Apache Flex's MXML compiler), deriving control flow graph, and a static type host.
+Verification can be performed ahead of time, as is already done by the existing initial compilers of the language (ASC 2 and Apache Flex's MXML compiler), reporting errors and warnings, deriving a control flow graph for every activation, and attaching symbols to syntactic nodes.
 This project might be integrated with a verifier in the future.

 ## License